 The power plant operations are the responsibility of Lausitz Energie Kraftwerke AG.
 This has three plants in the Lusatian mining area (Jänschwalde, Schwarze Pumpe, Boxberg) and a 50 percent share of the Lippendof power plant located close to Leipzig, which is operated by LEAG and is supplied by MIBRAG with lignite from the opencast mine nearby.
 The power plants generate electricity reliably and in line with demand, supply regional district heating and provide process steam for industrial customers.

 As the electricity sector in Germany is currently undergoing a fundamental upheaval, LEAG is expanding its business field.
-With the BigBattery Lausitz, a power storage facility is being erected at the Schwarze Pumpe site that is unique in Europe.
+With the BigBattery Lausitz, a power storage facility is being established at the Schwarze Pumpe site that is unique in Europe.
 Continuous operations start in summer 2020.
 With the virtual power plants “LEAG energy cubes” there is the opportunity of connecting assets of different sizes and functions to agile, virtual units for the electricity market.
 The industrial services of the mining division consisting of machine and steel construction work as well as maintenance of rail vehicles are offered on the open market under the brand name MCR engineering.

 In addition, there are the services of the subsidiaries of Lausitz Energie Bergbau AG.
 Transport- und Speditionsgesellschaft Schwarze Pumpe mbH (TSS GmbH), is a full-service provider for logistics, material and warehouse management.
 The planning and service company GMB GmbH provides industrial services in the fields of mining, engineering as well as electricity and heat generation.